-Manager of the postgraduate scheme in Horticulture and lecturer in Horticultural Crop Production and Crop Science to undergraduate and postgraduate students.
+Lecturer in Horticultural Crop Production and Crop Science to undergraduate and postgraduate students.
+Also Admissions Tutor for the MSc and BSc Horticulture courses.

 My teaching area is mostly plant sciences to horticulture students.
 I also undertake research in plant pathology, seed germination and plant breeding.

-I was one of the original staff members responsible for the development of the BSc Horticulture which is now the largest in the country, and which still attracts well qualified students from across the UK and overseas.
-Recently I became course manager for the MSc Horticulture and I enjoy working with students from many different countries.
+I was one of the original staff members responsible for the development of the BSc Horticulture which is now the largest in the country, and which still attracts well-qualified students from across the UK and overseas.
+I was then course manager for the MSc Horticulture for a number of years.
+I enjoy working with students from many different countries.

 Horticulture continues to offer good career prospects and it is very rewarding to see former students occupying important positions within this industry.